Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/arranging_areas.rst

 .. figure:: /images/interface-window_system-arranging_areas-split_widget.jpg

-In the upper right and lower left corners of a window are the window splitter widgets, and they look like a little ridged thumb grip.
-It both splits and combines window panes.
+In the upper right and lower left corners of a area are the area splitter widgets, and they look like a little ridged thumb grip.
+It both splits and combines areas.
 When you hover over it, your cursor will change to a cross.
-:kbd:`LMB` and drag it to the left to split the window vertically, or downward to split it horizontally.
+:kbd:`LMB` and drag it to the left to split the area vertically, or downward to split it horizontally.